thelia-modules/ForcePhone/Readme.md

 ## Other

-Be sure to set good translations on phone inputs' labels.
+Be sure to set proper translations for phone inputs' labels.

 You can find translation for the mandatory input in your administration panel:
 ` Configuration --> Translation --> Modules --> Set the phone input mandatory for the customer --> Core files `